stylelint/jest-preset-stylelint/README.md

 }
 ```

-### Advanced setup

-Plugins, which have many tests, could benefit from not specifying `plugins` in every schema.
+Optionally, you can avoid specifying `plugins` in every schema by defining your own setup file to configure the `testRule` function.
+This is useful if you have many tests.
+There are two additional steps to do this:

 1. Create `jest.setup.js` in the root of your project.
 Provide [`plugins`](#plugins-arraystring) option to `getTestRule()`: